brazilian-drama1

 As you dive into these shows, you may find some more challenging depending on your level.

-You can start small and work your way up by watching clips of these shows.
+You can start small and work your way up by watching clips of these Brazilian TV shows.
 A program like FluentU, for example, lets you watch TV and movie clips and includes interactive captions on every video to make it easier to follow along.

 So how’s that for a good drama fix?
 We’re sure this list will enable you to immerse yourself in the wonderful Portuguese language.